What Do I Need to Know Before I Apply?

 Appeal Process

 All applicants are allotted one opportunity to appeal the decision of the application committee.
 Any denied applicant may appeal.
 Applicants that are waitlisted have not been formally denied and cannot appeal their position on the waitlist.
 They are eligible to appeal if they are denied after the waitlist period has expired.
 Generally, applicants petition if they believe their academic or personal circumstances could not be considered adequately through the standard admission review process or their circumstances have changed since submitting their application.
-All appeals must be received within two weeks of the Academy’s admission decision.
+All appeals must be received by 5pm PST two weeks after the Academy’s admission decision has been sent.

 How do I appeal?

 All students can view the current status of their application to the UW Academy by logging into their account on the RC website and clicking “View Applications” on the left column menu.
 When an application is officially denied, the application status will reflect this change and offer applicants a new link which they can follow to appeal the decision.
-Clicking on the “appeal” link will bring up a page where applicants can describe their appeal and upload up to three documents that contribute to the case they are presenting to the admission committee.
+Clicking on the “appeal” link will bring up a page where applicants can upload their appeal letter and up to two additional documents, if desired, that contribute to the case they are presenting to the admission committee.
 We recommend preparing these materials prior to clicking the link.

 What do I need to include in my appeal?

-Additionally, appeals may include (but do not require) supporting materials like updated transcripts, additional letters of support, or other documentation of the student’s experience.
+Additionally, appeals may include (but do not require) up to 2 supporting documents such as an updated transcript, an additional letter of support, or other documentation of the student’s experience.

 What is the process for considering appeals?

-All appeals are first considered by the Robinson Center admission committee, which will review the information provided and make a decision to support or not support the appeal.
+All appeals are first considered by the Robinson Center admission committee, who will review the information provided and make a decision to support or not support the appeal.
 If the RC admission committee decides not to support the appeal, it will be sent to the Office of the Dean of Undergraduate Academic Affairs, where it will be considered again by one of the Associate Deans.
-Final decisions will come from Dean’s Office, approximately two weeks after the appeal deadline.
+Final decisions will come from Dean’s Office.